 - Leaky Gut or IBS

-Consuming high iron foods are important for Pre-menopausal women have higher iron needs than men due to monthly blood losses.
+Consuming high iron foods are especially important for pe-menopausal women who have higher iron needs than men due to monthly blood losses.

-If you are low in Iron it is also critical to get plenty of vitamin C in your diet since it increases iron absorption.
-The RDA for iron is 8mg/day for men and older women, while pre-menopausal women need 18 mg/day and the Daily Value is 18mg.
+If you are low in iron, it is also critical to get plenty of vitamin C in your diet since it increases iron absorption.
+The RDA for iron is 8 milligrams per day for men and older women, while pre-menopausal women need 18 milligrams per day.

 3 oz: 5.6 mg (31% DV)